 Bromley’s team examined data from 46 people, representing various ethnic backgrounds and economic classes, identified in primary care clinics in 1996 as having depression.
 After their diagnosis, participants completed surveys every six months for two years, then at the five-year and nine-year marks.
 Interviews about symptoms, treatments and coping occurred at a 10-year follow-up.

+Only two people described the depression treatment they received as helpful and appropriate to their situation.
+Both had family and friends who had noticed their depression symptoms and encouraged them to seek help.
 The remaining 44 people spoke of depression as a threat to their closest relationships and family standing.
 They kept treatment secret to avoid intensifying family conflicts and for fear of rejection.
 Shame and emotional distance from family members remained even if depression treatments had positive effects.
 Participants commonly spoke of not wanting to burden their families with their condition.
 Several said that being singled out for treatment, which only required that one take antidepressants or, say, learn relaxation techniques, made them feel more estranged than ever from already fragile families and, what’s more, did nothing to resolve underlying family troubles.

 “Individually focused, biomedical approaches can feel stigmatizing to many people with depression,” Bromley says.